Morocco advances to World Cup semifinals, topping Portugal, Ronaldo

 “Why shouldn’t we dream of winning the World Cup?”
 Regragui said.
 “If you don’t dream, you don’t get anywhere.
 It doesn’t cost you to dream.”

-In a game played to the backdrop of non-stop whistles and jeers by Morocco’s passionate fans, the team relied almost exclusively on counterattacks and scored from one of them.
+In a game played against the backdrop of non-stop whistles and jeers by Morocco’s passionate fans, the team relied almost exclusively on counterattacks and scored from one of them.

-A cross was swung in from the left and En-Nesyri leapt between Portugal goalkeeper Diogo Costa and defender Ruben Dias to head into the empty net.
+A cross was swung in from the left and En-Nesyri leaped between Portugal goalkeeper Diogo Costa and defender Ruben Dias to head into the empty net.

 Ronaldo, who will be 41 by the time of the 2026 World Cup in the United States, Mexico and Canada, barely got a touch of the ball until stoppage time when he got in behind Morocco’s defense off a long ball forward.
 His low shot was saved by Bounou.